faisalaljishi/transaction_API/readme.md

    The model Transaction stores a history of all transactions.
 Each transaction object has the user, payer, points, date and an ID.

    The model FundsQueue is simply a transaction clone that houses a queue of funds to be spent in order.
-The main difference is that FundsQueue objects can only contain positive points, (these are points to spend) and can be modified and deleted, but Transactions contains a history that cannot be modified and also records deducted points.
+The main difference is that FundsQueue objects can only contain positive points, (these are points to spend) and can be modified and deleted, but Transactions contains a history that cannot be modified and also records negative points.

    Here is a diagram of the above models: